JoseQuintas/hwgui/samples/doc/Readme.txt

     A special solution is write the resources from the container into temporary files and load then from there.

-    The handling of resources does not work in the way like Windows.
+    The OWNERBUTTON's are now correct displayed, bit the BITMAP command does not show the image on LINUX, it is the last issue to fix for this sample.

     The icon appears OK on WinAPI and GTK/LINUX.

-    - The function hwg_SetResContainer() opens the
-      binary container at reads the resoureces in it:
-      See drawwig.prg, about line 892: HBinC:Open()

 3.) grid_5.prg
     Grid Editor (crashes, if click on button "Insert","Change","Delete")